← Back to wiki

 Flavor Profile

 Bitter and complex.
 Light roasts are acidic and fruity; dark roasts are chocolatey and smoky.
-French press gives a full body; filter coffee is clean and bright.
+French press gives full body; filter coffee is clean and bright.

 The Science